 *Treatment options vary from center to center.

-Cocaine addiction rehab programs typically begin with medically supervised detox, followed by different levels of recovery care.
-Depending on the length and intensity of addiction and the individual’s needs, treatment may include inpatient rehab, outpatient rehab, individual and group therapy and paired dual-diagnosis treatment.
+Cocaine addiction rehab programs typically begin with medically supervised detox, followed by several different levels of recovery care.
+Depending on the length and intensity of addiction and each individual’s needs, treatment may include inpatient rehab, outpatient rehab, individual and group therapy, and paired dual diagnosis treatment.

 Inpatient Rehab for Cocaine Addiction

-During inpatient rehab for cocaine addiction, clients live at The Recovery Village under the care of doctors, nurses, and clinicians.
-This factor allows 24/7 access to professionals in a supportive environment.
-As clients work through treatment, they shift through levels of care with progressively fewer hours of programming per week.
-These levels include partial hospitalization programming and intensive outpatient care.
+During inpatient rehab for cocaine addiction, clients live at The Recovery Village under the care of doctors, nurses and clinicians.
+This allows 24/7 access to professionals in a supportive environment.
+As clients work through treatment, they step down to additional levels of care with progressively fewer hours of programming per week.
+These include partial hospitalization programming and intensive outpatient care.

 Outpatient Rehab for Cocaine Addiction

 Outpatient rehab may be preferable for clients with less severe addictions, or those who cannot leave their jobs or families to take part in full-time residential treatment.
-Outpatient rehab is also a step down from more intensive levels of inpatient care.
+It is also undergone as a step down from more intensive levels of inpatient care.
 During outpatient rehab, participants live off-site in a sober living or supportive home environment.
 Each client creates a part-time schedule for treatment that fits around work and home responsibilities.
-For clients participating as part of a continuum of care, outpatient rehab provides a supportive opportunity to make the transition out of cocaine treatment easier.
+For clients participating as part of a full continuum of care, outpatient rehab provides a supportive opportunity to make the transition out of cocaine treatment easier.

 Individual and Group Therapy for Cocaine Addiction